 EMODnet Associated Partnership Scheme

 In response to the increasing number of requests received from organisations who wish to join the EMODnet partnership and contribute to its objectives, we established the Associated Partnership scheme.
 This new category of membership provides a more flexible arrangement to allow more organisations to join EMODnet in a straightforward and transparent way.
-It will allow interested parties, who are not formal project partners, to contribute to and benefit from the network's broad range of tools and activities.
+It enables interested parties to contribute to and fully benefit from the network's broad range of tools and activities.
 Further details, including how to apply can be found in the terms of reference.